The Aviva Community Fund supports causes that make a real difference.

 Anyone can submit or vote for a project online.
 Projects that get enough votes make it to the final judging panel.
-In 2016, in the UK alone, we:

-The Aviva Community Fund is up and running now in Canada, France, Hong Kong, Italy, Poland, the UK, Vietnam, China and Ireland.
+The Aviva Community Fund is up and running now in Canada, France, Hong Kong, Italy, Poland, Singapore, the UK, Vietnam, China and Ireland.

 “We’re so excited that you would choose us because you’re giving our programme vitality.”
 Aviva Community Fund winners.